Fraternal Order of Eagles

-Fraternal Order of Eagles (F.O.E.) is a fraternal organization that was founded on February 6, 1898, in Seattle, Washington, by a group of six theater owners including John Cort (the first president), brothers John W. and Tim J. Considine, Harry (H.L.)
+Fraternal Order of Eagles (F.O.E.) is a fraternal organization that was founded on February 6, 1898, in Seattle, Washington, by a group of six theater-owners including John Cort (the first president), brothers John W. and Tim J. Considine, Harry (H.L.)
 Leavitt (who later joined the Loyal Order of Moose), Mose Goldsmith and Arthur Williams.
 Originally made up of those engaged in one way or another in the performing arts, the Eagles grew and claimed credit for establishing the Mother's Day holiday in the United States as well as the "impetus for Social Security" in the United States.
 Their lodges are known as "aeries".

 History

 The Fraternal Order of Eagles was founded on February 6, 1898.
 The organization was formed by six theater owners sitting on a pile of lumber in Moran's shipyard in Seattle, Washington.
 They were competitors who had come together to discuss a musicians' strike.
 After deciding how to handle the strike, they agreed to "bury the hatchet" and form an organization dubbed "The Order of Good Things".

 Early meetings were held on local theater stages, and after taking care of business, attendees rolled out a keg of beer and enjoyed social time.
 As numbers grew, participants selected the bald eagle as the official emblem and changed the name to "The Fraternal Order of Eagles".
 In April 1898, the membership formed a Grand Aerie, secured a charter and developed a constitution and by-laws, with John Cort elected the Eagles' first president.

 Touring theater troupes are credited with much of the Eagles' rapid growth.
 Most early members were actors, stagehands and playwrights, who carried the Eagles story as they toured across the United States and Canada.
-The organization's appeal is also attributed to its funeral benefits (no Eagle was ever knowingly buried in a potter's field), the provision of an aerie physician, and other membership benefits.
+The organization's appeal is also attributed to its funeral benefits (no Eagle was ever been known to be buried in a potter's field), the provision of an aerie physician, and other membership benefits.

 The Eagles pushed for the founding of Mother's Day, provided the impetus for Social Security, and pushed to end job discrimination based on age.
 The Eagles have provided support for medical centers across the United States and Canada to build and provide research on medical conditions.
 Every year they raise millions of dollars to combat heart disease and cancer, help children with disabilities, and uplift the aged and infirm.

+Some chapters of the Order once had a bad reputation for violating alcohol laws.
+This was stopped under President Frank E. Hering, who began revoking the charters of non-compliant Aeries.
+The organization's strongest areas were the Mississippi Valley and the Rocky Mountain region.
+Many of its leaders, such as Frank E. Hering, were high degree Freemasons.